 ESA letter services typically cost between $149 and $200.
 This includes your mental health evaluation and the letter.
 Some services charge extra for expedited processing or special features.

-While this might seem expensive, consider the savings.
-Jacksonville pet deposits range from $300 to $500.
-Monthly pet rent adds $25 to $50 per month.
+Jacksonville pet deposits range from $300 to $500, with monthly pet rent adding $25 to $50.
 Over one year, an ESA letter saves you hundreds of dollars compared to standard pet fees.

 Consider these factors: